 Celebrating the launch of One Million Men and Me, Kelly signs posters and books at Just Us Books' booth at BookExpo America.
 Photo by Stephan Hudson/2nd Chapter

 In 2004, Just Us Books published my first book, NEATE: Eddie’s Ordeal, a title in their NEATE chapter book series.
 That story explores the relationship between a thirteen-year-old African-American boy who loves to play basketball and his civil rights veteran dad.
 A plot point was inspired by the sit-in movement led by the Student Non-Violent Coordinating Committee (SNCC).
 SNCC was founded in North Carolina, on the campus of Shaw University.

 My next book, One Million Men and Me (Just Us Books, 2007), illustrated by Peter Ambush, emerged from memories of attending the Million Man March.
 As I walked through a sea of men and boys, I saw a father holding hands with his little girl.
 Her eyes sparkled like diamonds.
 She looked like a princess among kings.

-I'm grown up now, a wife and mom.
 I never imagined that I would have such an interesting journey to publishing.
 I never knew that to come of age surrounded by people who believe in your vision, who encourage you to dream and do was rare and precious.
 I'm so thankful now for that beginning.